Timelash: Broadcast and reception

-Timelash was panned by Doctor Who critics.
+Timelash was not well received by Doctor Who critics.
 Guest star Paul Darrow described Timelash as "the most disliked and also one of the most liked, which is fascinating".
 Graham Sleight noted that Timelash is "widely regarded as one of the worst series ever broadcast as part of Doctor Who", claiming the story has "a weak script, cheap-looking design, unimaginative direction, laughable special effects and some appalling performances".
 However, Sleight also praises Robert Ashby's performance as the Borad, claiming Ashby's performance "elevates his menace to an entirely different level to the rest of the story".
 Tat Wood described it as "a grindingly dull story only memorable for being made as a school panto with belated New Romantic 80s fashion errors".
 Wood singled out the story's script, production and costumes for particular criticism.
 Wood also pointed out the H.G.
 Wells depicted in Timelash is different from the real-life Wells (the Wells depicted in Timelash is not blond, lacks a Cockney/Kentish accent, and is interested in spiritualism).

 In The Discontinuity Guide, Timelash was criticised for "tacky sets and some dodgy acting" but was also said to be "nowhere near as bad as its reputation".
 Doctor Who: The Television Companion noted that the serial was not popular with fans of the show, but was at least "a reassuringly traditional Doctor Who adventure" in a season which contained "derivative, incomprehensible and inappropriately violent stories".
 In Doctor Who: The Complete Guide, Mark Campbell awarded Timelash seven out of ten, describing it as "an unfairly maligned homage to HG Wells and bad 'B' movies, Timelash is good, old-fashioned entertainment in a season brimming with macho portentousness.
 It all goes pear-shaped towards the end, but on the way there's plenty of fun to be had."

 In 2013, The Daily Telegraphs Tim Stanley wrote of the serial: "The sets are bad, the acting is bad, the script stinks, the effects are laughable and – most importantly – Colin's Doctor is simply unlovable."
 Den of Geek's Andrew Blair selected Timelash as one of the ten Doctor Who stories that would make great musicals.
 Patrick Mulkern of Radio Times awarded the serial one star from five, describing it as "a turkey that's also a hoot".
 In his view, the serial was "codswallop served cold: boring Tardis scenes are intercut with stultifying political machinations on Karfel, a drab planet ruled by a lethargic lizard-man and about to be obliterated by glove-puppet Bandrils".